kotools/samples/README.md

 Kotlin and Java examples into the documentation, making them visible online and in the IDE.

+## 📣 Show Your Support

+If you find this project valuable, show your support by giving us a ⭐️ on GitHub.
+Your feedback and engagement mean the world to us!

 ## 🚧 Contributing

 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or